 Degree Requirements

-The LLM program may be completed on either a full- or part-time basis but it must be completed within five years.
-With the exception of students admitted to and enrolled in the joint JD+LLM program, credits earned as part of the JD program do not count toward the LLM degree.
-In addition, no credit is given for law courses taken before a student is admitted to and enrolled in the LLM program.
+With the exception of students admitted to and enrolled in the joint JD/LLM program, credits earned as part of a JD program do not count toward the LLM degree.
+No credit is given for law courses taken before a student is admitted to and enrolled in the LLM program.

 Course Requirements